BrArroyo/BrArroyo/README.md

 # 👋 Hi, I’m Bruno Lorenzo Arroyo Pedraza

-- Studying computer engineering at the La Laguna University
+I'm a student of the La Laguna's University, studying the degree in Computer Engineering.